7 Things Every Dad Should Model for his Son

 - Respect – Be respectful of all females, everywhere.
 Never ever put a female in a situation where she feels manipulated or powerless.
 Never pressure her to do something that makes her uncomfortable.

 It’s my opinion that: 1) we are a country that is losing (and maybe already lost) it’s ability to discern right from wrong, prioritize service to others over self, and to just show basic courtesy and civility to our neighbors.
 And 2) that men are much worse at the “basic decorum” habits than women.
 We are in serious need of more Tender Lions who are willing to step forward to demonstrate right behavior for young men who desperately need strong male role models.
-Let’s not grow weary when there’s so much to gain.
+Let’s not grow weary when there’s so much to gain…and so much to lose.

 Please share this blog with your social media network, & like or follow us at the links on the bottom right of this page.